Cunerus Petri

 Cunerus Petri (c.
 1531 – 15 February 1580) was the first bishop of Leeuwarden to take possession of the see.
 He was nominated in succession to Remi Drieux, who had been unable to do so before being translated to the position of bishop of Bruges.

 Life

 Petri was born around 1531 in Duivendijke, near Brouwershaven in the County of Zeeland.
 He studied Philosophy and Theology at Leuven University, graduating with a doctorate in Theology on 12 November 1560.

-He was appointed bishop of Leeuwarden on 16 September 1569, and was installed 1570.
+He was appointed bishop of Leeuwarden on 16 September 1569, and was installed in 1570.
 On 26 February 1570 he published the decrees of the Council of Trent in his diocese, and on 15 April held a diocesan synod.
 In December 1576 the States of the Lordship of Friesland subscribed to the Pacification of Ghent.
 On 28 March 1578 Petri was imprisoned by the rebels in Harlingen.
-Upon his release he sought refuge in Germany, dying in Cologne on 15 February 1580.
+Upon his release, he sought refuge in Germany, dying in Cologne on 15 February 1580.